 New Mexico's acequias-historic irrigation channels that have sustained agricultural communities for centuries-are a cornerstone of the state's water management system and cultural heritage.
-In the wake of DR-4795, floodwaters carrying sediment, debris, and ash from wildfire burn scars rendered numerous acequias inoperable in Mescalero Apache Tribal Lands, as well as Lincoln, San Juan, and Rio Arriba Counties.
+In the wake of DR-4795, floodwaters carrying sediment, debris, and ash from wildfire burn scars rendered numerous acequias inoperable in Lincoln, San Juan, and Rio Arriba Counties.
 These damages pose a direct threat to the livelihoods of local farmers and ranchers, many of whom rely solely on acequia systems for irrigation.